Steady waves in flows over periodic bottoms: Introduction

 \section{Introduction}

 Stokes' analysis of periodic water waves in a region of infinite depth heralded much interest in the field of fluid dynamics.
-In the early twentieth century, Nekrasov and Levi-Civita first rigorously proved the existence of these waves.
-This result was extended afterward by Struik to the case of flat bottoms.
-Stokes waves are steady when they are viewed in a reference frame moving with speed $c$.
+In the early twentieth century, Nekrasov and Levi-Civita first rigorously proved the existence of the Stokes waves (two-dimensional $2\pi $-periodic gravity waves on water of infinite depth).
+Stokes waves are steady solutions when they are viewed in a reference frame moving with speed $c$.
+This result was extended to the case of finite flat bottoms by Struik.
 These waves appear as a bifurcation from the trivial solution for the velocities

 where $g$ is the acceleration of gravity and $h$ is the deepness of the bottom.
-Stokes conjectured that the primary branch $c_{1}$ is limited by an extreme wave with a singularity at their crest forming a $2\pi/3$-angle.
+Stokes conjectured that the primary branch from $c_{1}$ is limited by an extreme wave with a singularity at their crest forming a $2\pi /3$ -angle.
 The first rigorous global bifurcation of traveling waves (Stokes waves) was presented in \cite{Krasovskii2}, but Stokes conjecture was proved only recently in \cite{AFT} and \cite{P}.

-For varying bottoms, the Euler equation is not invariant by translations anymore, i.e. the problem cannot be reduced to a steady wave in a moving reference frame.
-On the other hand, for $2\pi$-periodic bottoms $-h+b(x)$, steady waves exist in a stream current of mean velocity $c$ in a fixed reference frame.
-The formation of steady waves in two-dimensional flows for near-flat bottoms (with small $b$) has been studied previously in \cite{Gerber}, \cite{Krasovskii1}, \cite{Moiseev} and \cite{Shinbrot}.
+For varying bottoms, the Euler equation is not invariant by translations anymore, i.e., the problem cannot be reduced to a steady wave in a moving reference frame.
+On the other hand, for $2\pi $-periodic bottoms $-h+b(x)$, steady waves exist in a stream current of mean velocity $c$ in a fixed reference frame.
+The formation of steady waves in two-dimensional flows for near-flat bottoms (with small $b$) has been studied previously in \cite {Gerber}, \cite{Krasovskii1}, \cite{Moiseev} and \cite{Shinbrot}.
 The first rigorous result in \cite{Gerber} proves the existence of one steady solution for bottoms with two extrema per period, except for the sequence of degenerate values $c_{k}$.
 Those results were extended in \cite{Krasovskii1} to any near-flat bottom and to general bottoms in the case that $c$ is large enough.
-Under a similar hypothesis, according to \cite{Moiseev} the top of the fluid follows the bottom when $c>c_{\ast}$, but it inverts when $c<c_{\ast}$.
+Under similar hypothesis, according to \cite{Moiseev}, the top of the fluid follows the bottom when $c>c_{\ast }$, but it inverts when $ c<c_{\ast }$.
 Later on, the existence of steady solutions for a three-dimensional fluid was analyzed in \cite{Shinbrot}.